Strawberry Pretzel Salad Recipe // Video

 You can certainly replace the same amount of Cool Whip for the homemade whipped cream, if you wish, but the results will be a little sweeter and less creamy than if you use the homemade whipped cream called for in the recipe.

-Tips for Making the BEST Strawberry Pretzel Salad
+Tips for Making the BEST Strawberry Pretzel Dessert

 - Process your pretzels into a fine crumb, similar to graham cracker crumbs, to help the crust hold together when you cut it.